|

 which will also slightly reduce the point-source cutoff frequency.

-transfer of a telescope would correspondingly ease the limit to a
+transfer of a telescope would correspondingly ease the limit to the

 maximum pixel size needed to nearly maintain this contrast transfer